-IMPORTANT NOTE: This item cannot be purchased by anyone who has a felony conviction, cannot be shipped to any address in Connecticut or New York, and cannot be shipped internationally (US only).
+IMPORTANT NOTE: This item cannot be purchased by anyone who has a violent felony conviction, cannot be shipped to any address in Connecticut or New York, and cannot be shipped internationally (US only).

 MIRA Safety is proud to introduce the MIRA Tactical product line and debut a line of 5.9 pound lightweight Level IV body armor.
 It’s designed to stop multiple impacts from armor-piercing ammunition.